Guide for changing your U of M campus

 - Send official transcripts to your new campus.

 You must send all official, sealed transcripts from all post-secondary institutions you have attended (other than the U of M) to the admissions office of your new campus.
-You must also send copies of any test scores for which you received college credit, such as AP, IB, or CLEP.

 - Request to transfer your U of M internet account.